jevancc/tritonhttp-web-server/testing/README.md

 ### timeout/close

 1. should respond 400 and close connection when there is partial request.
-    - After a client connected to the server, the client sent a http request with a dangling header `\r\n`.
+    - After a client connected to the server, the client sent a partial http request and waited for the timeout.
 We expected the response contained 400 with connection closed.

+2. should close connection after timeout without response when no partial request sent.
+    - After a client connected to the server, the client did nothing and waited for the timeout.
+We expected the sever closed the connection without sending anything to the client.

-2. should end connection when the client close connection.
+3. should end connection when the client close connection.
     - After a client connected to the server, the client shut down the connection.
 We expected the connection was closed.

-3. should keep the connection when "Connection: close" is not in the request header.
+4. should keep the connection when "Connection: close" is not in the request header.
     - After a client connected to the server, the client sent a http request without "Connection: close" in header.
 We expected the connection was not closed.

-4. should close the connection when "Connection: close" is in the request header.
+5. should close the connection when "Connection: close" is in the request header.
     - After a client connected to the server, the client sent a http request with "Connection: close" in header.
 We expected the connection was closed and "Connection: close" is set in the response header.

 ## subdir.test.js